 The turning points of a graph help determine the intervals for which a function is increasing or decreasing.
+You can write these intervals using interval notation.

 Turning Points of Polynomial Functions

 - The graph of every polynomial function of degree n has at most n-1turning points. - If a polynomial function of degree n has n distinct real zeros, then its graph has exactly n-1 turning points.